Sussex 2017Read more about Sussex 2017

 The extent to which the force is effective at keeping people safe and reducing crime is good.

 The extent to which the force is efficient at keeping people safe and reducing crime is good.

 The extent to which the force is legitimate at keeping people safe and reducing crime is good.

 Zoë Billingham, Her Majesty’s Inspector of Constabulary

-Read my assessment of Sussex Police below, or watch the video.
+Read my assessment of Sussex Police below.

 I am pleased with the performance of Sussex Police in keeping people safe and reducing crime, and in particular with the improvement in its effectiveness.
 However, the force needs to make further improvements to provide a consistently good service.